Ray Simpson (soldier): Military career

-Simpson joined the Second Australian Imperial Force on 15 March 1944 and was posted to the 41st/2nd Battalion, a militia battalion that served as a holding unit for soldiers under 19 years of age.
+Simpson joined the Second Australian Imperial Force on 15 March 1944 and was posted to the 41st/2nd Battalion AIF, a training battalion that prepared soldiers for service in the Pacific campaigns.
 With this battalion, he was posted to Cowra as part of the prisoner of war camp garrison which had been reinforced after the Cowra breakout on 5 August 1944.
 He was subsequently posted to the 2/3rd Pioneer Battalion, while subsequent postings included the Advanced Ordnance Depot and the 26th Battalion.
 During this time he served in Morotai, Tarakan and Rabaul.

 Demobilized in January 1947, Simpson spent four years working in various jobs in Australia and Papua New Guinea, before re-enlisting in the Army in 1951 to serve in the Korean War with the 3rd Battalion, Royal Australian Regiment.
 He was promoted to lance corporal on 30 November 1951 and again to corporal on 21 January 1953.
 He married Shoko Sakai, a Japanese citizen, on 5 March 1952.

 Simpson was posted to the 2nd Battalion, Royal Australian Regiment in January 1954, where he was promoted to sergeant in 1955, serving in Malaya from October 1955 for the next two years.
 He was subsequently posted to 1st Special Air Service Company (SAS) in November 1957 and served with that unit until selected as one of the initial group members of the Australian Army Training Team Vietnam (AATTV) sent to assist South Vietnamese forces in July 1962.
 A year later, he returned to the SAS in Australia and served there for the next twelve months.

 His second tour of duty with AATTV in Vietnam commenced in July 1964, after being promoted to warrant officer class II.
 During his second tour, he was awarded the Distinguished Conduct Medal for his actions when a patrol was ambushed at Tako on 16 September.
 Simpson, although severely wounded in the leg, held off the enemy while he called for assistance by radio.
 He and his men repelled several enemy assaults until help arrived, and none too soon as their ammunition was almost gone and Simpson was weak from loss of blood.
 He was evacuated by helicopter to the 6th Field Hospital at Nha Trang and later convalesced in Tokyo.
 On return to Australia, he was posted to the 1st Battalion, Royal New South Wales Regiment (Commando) in Sydney in January 1966.

 On 16 May 1966, Simpson left the army for a second time, but re-enlisted in Saigon a year later for his third period of service with the AATTV, during which he was awarded the Victoria Cross.
 He also received the United States Silver Star and Bronze Star for his actions in Vietnam.